pac4j/pac4j/documentation/blog/why-you-choose-cas-as-your-sso-system.md

 ---
 layout: blog
-title: Why you should use CAS as your SSO system
+title: Why you should choose CAS as your SSO system
 author: Jérôme LELEU
 date: October 2018
 ---